 Sleepiness can be avoided by properly fuel your body.
 Younger hikers may get away with eating trash and sugar, older hikers sometimes drop out after 1500 miles, nearly dying from exhaustion and even getting severe psychological problems in the aftermath because they think they failed.

 It is possible that an AT thru-hike is your first backpacking trip ever.
 There is even a gentleman who did a CYTC as his first thru-hike.
-However, he worked for the PCT Association before, so he was confronted with thru-hiking on a professional level.
+However, he worked for the PCT Association before, so he was confronted with thru-hiking every day on a professional level.

 How do you hike?